A Capacity to Gift Assessment is a way of ensuring that a person has the capability to make a financial gift.

-The majority of our assessments take place at the client’s home, this is to help ensure they feel as comfortable as possible throughout the assessment.
+The assessment with take place via video link through the use of a smartphone, tablet, laptop or computer with webcam.
+This can take place at the client’s home or at a place where they feel comfortable.
 During the assessment the Assessor will ask open questions relating to the gift, its size, the nature and consequence of gift giving and the wider estate.

 We will always take note of and accommodate any special requests or communication needs.
 Our expert Mental Capacity Assessors always use language accessible to all and are well practiced at carrying out assessments using a variety of communication methods.

 Gifting can often be a contentious issue especially when a gift is large enough that it impacts on the wider estate and what beneficiaries expect to receive in a Will.

 The Capacity to Gift Assessment, along with the detailed report that follows, can be used if someone objects to the gift at the time or at a later date.
 It also provides a safe space for the client to express their wishes without any outside duress or influence.